haxsaw/hikaru/docs/key-functions.rst

 :ref:`Documentation<get_python_source doc>`

 This function returns a PEP8-compliant string containing Python source code that will re-create the object that was passed to it.
-By default, this code simply calls a model class with all necessary arguments, but as there's no assignment running this code will cause an object to be created and then immediately destroyed.
+By default, the resultant code simply calls a model class with all necessary arguments, but as there's no assignment in the generated code running it will cause an object to be created and then immediately destroyed.
 If you wish to have code that will assign the created object to a variable, use the `assign_to` keyword argument: